pkhosra2/Toronto-Housing-Market-Analysis/README.md

 ## The Housing Index

 Finally we take a close look at the Toronto Housing Index.
-As a background to its significance, the housing index serves as a tool to  measurement
+As a background to its significance, the housing index serves as a tool to  estimate the current direction of the housing market for a particular city by averaging the prices of single-family home prices.

+Using the matplotlib library we can plot a imple line graph to show the direction for the Toronto housing market over the last 20 years.

 ![Toronto Housing Index](https://user-images.githubusercontent.com/39222728/57117606-6cecf280-6d2b-11e9-969e-5414d7db9582.JPG)

+From the plot above we can clearly see that the index has grown significantly since the 1980's.
+However, we take notice that it is also overextended, mainly for the last yeo years, and is currently exepreince a common consolidation period.
+We can infer that the housing market has potentially become saturated with buyers and is currently awaiting to see a potential shift in direction.

 ## Conclusion